GameBench/web-dashboard-helm-chart/README.md

+# For new deployments please use [v2 chart](https://github.com/GameBench/web-dashboard-helm-chart/tree/v2)

 # GameBench Web Dashboard Helm Chart

 * Installs the GameBench web dashboard which displays session data recorded using the Android app, desktop app, GBA or SDK.